Seagate/S3-Kinetic/README.KINETIC.md

          Clone albany-minio
            - git clone ssh://git@lco-esd-cm01.colo.seagate.com:7999/in/albany-minio.git

 II.
-COMPILE AND RUN  S3kinetic:
+COMPILE AND RUN minio (will renamed later to s3kinetic):
     A. COMPILE
       Under albany-minio, there is kineticd directory.
       Any change in kineticd can be edited normally..
       Any change in albany-minio and/or kineticd will be commited normally using git commands (add, commit...).

-      To compile s3kinetic, assume that the following directories are under user's home directory:
+      To compile minio (s3kinetic), assume that the following directories are under user's home directory:
         - albany-minio
         - uboot-linux (this is uboot for ARM)